About Me

 One burden has stayed with me through the years: the division within the body of Christ.
 I have often asked myself why God’s children—redeemed by the same blood, indwelt by the same Spirit, and called to the same hope—are so separated by denominations and doctrines.
 Scripture is clear that division is not the will of God.
 If the Holy Spirit is the Teacher, how can His people arrive at conflicting interpretations that lead to walls rather than unity?

 Throughout my life, I have seen how denominational doctrines can become heavy yokes, even causing harm to sincere believers.
-I witnessed this first in my own family.
+I witnessed this in my own family.

 When I was yet a child, my parents were Christians attending a Pentecostal church where my mother joyfully served as the piano player.
 One day she chose to cut and style her hair—believing, rightly, that such a thing would not condemn her before God.
 Yet the church leadership responded harshly, telling her she could no longer play piano.
 My parents never returned to church after that day, though they continued faithfully in their walk with the Lord.
 My mother became our family’s prayer warrior, and my father studied his Bible daily.
 When he passed, I kept his well-worn Bible—its pages loose, highlighted, underlined, marked with years of devotion.